 The National Pressure Ulcer Advisory Panel defines a pressure ulcer as a “localized damage to the skin and underlying soft tissue usually over a bony prominence or related to a medical or other device.”
 Pressure ulcers are also called bedsores, pressure sores, and decubitus ulcers.

-How are bedsores caused?
+How do bedsores Develop?

 Bedsores occur when a person does not move from one position for an extended period of time.
 Staying in just one position can put “pressure on certain areas of the body.”
 This pressure “can reduce the blood supply to the skin and the tissues under the skin.”
 If a person doesn’t move around often enough, “the blood supply gets too low, [and] a sore may form.”